0x3327/ecpdksap/stealth-api/README.md

 ## CLI Commands

-The `CLI` is designed to facilitate interaction with the API directly from the command line, making it easier to perform common operations.
-Below are the available commands along with their options:
+The `CommandHandler` class is responsible for defining and managing the CLI commands for interacting with the application's blockchain services, such as checking service status, registering addresses, sending funds, and checking received transactions.
+It uses the `commander` library to handle command-line inputs and actions.
+This class handle next commands:

 #### 1. `register-address`
 - **Description**: Register a new meta address on the contract.